Oracy Leader - Ms Pattenden

 We are working with Voice 21 to support us to create a whole school culture of talk across the curriculum and strengthening classroom practice – ensuring all teachers are confident in using oracy as a core pedagogy and drawing upon evidence-based practical classroom activities.

-Our school Oracy Champions are Ms Emma Pattenden and Mr Ryan Morris.
+Our school Oracy Champions are Ms Pattenden, Mr Morris and Miss Wicks.

 What is Oracy?